google/WebFundamentals/src/site/tools/test/device.markdown

     - Synchronized testing solution let you test user interaction on all devices at the same time.
 notes:
   unit-tests:
-    - If interested in running unit tests across browsers/devices, you’ll need a test runner that canrun your test suite on these platforms.
+    - If interested in running unit tests across browsers/devices, you’ll need a test runner that can run your test suite on these platforms.
 Some options for this include <a href="http://karma-runner.github.io/0.12/index.html">Karma</a>, <a href="http://www.yuiblog.com/blog/2010/08/25/introducing-yeti-the-yui-easy-testing-interface/">Yeti</a> and <a href="http://thrilljs.com/">Thrill</a>.
 ---
 {% wrap content %}